-If you are planning to buy kinesiology tape, then the following questions are important for you to consider.
+If you are planning to buy kinesiology tape in Australia, then the following questions are important for you to consider.

 What should I look out for when purchasing kinesiology tape?

 When purchasing kinesiology tape (also k tape, kinesiotape or physio tape), one always has to deal with a consideration between the cost and the quality of the product.
 Due to the popularity of the method, many variations of low budget tape have appeared on the market in recent years.
 However, this low budget tape can cause problems such as skin irritation, bruised skin, too little stretchability and sticking power.
 In addition, these tapes often are prone to fluctuations in quality and different glue patterns by different suppliers.
 When purchasing, always pay attention to producers who can guarantee controlled quality.

 “I am using CureTape, a product that convinced me from the beginning because my clients tolerate it on the skin until it comes off by itself, even up to 2 weeks.
 It is easy to take off and also easy to apply for those who feel confident to use it at home.
 I haven’t seen any skin irritation, not even complaints about an uncomfortable feeling.
 The general response of my customers is very positive, they feel the support of the tape for muscles and joints and the release of tension and pain.”

 Where to buy CureTape® kinesiology tape in Australia?

 If you are a private user, we would like to refer you to our webshop, where you can order the CureTape® rolls in a width of 2.5 cm, 5 cm and 7.5 cm in different colours.
 You can then take these rolls to the therapist or apply them yourself after advice and instruction from the tape expert.
 Read more about kinesiology tape »